Redvale, Colorado

-Redvale is an unincorporated town, a post office, and a census-designated place (CDP) located in and governed by Montrose County, Colorado, United States.
-The CDP is a part of the Montrose, CO Micropolitan Statistical Area.
+Redvale is a census-designated place (CDP) in Montrose County, Colorado, United States.
 The Redvale post office has the ZIP Code 81431.
 At the 2020 census, the population of the Redvale CDP was 172, down from 236 in 2010.

 Geography

 Redvale is in southern Montrose County near the eastern end of the Colorado Plateau.
 The community is bordered to the south by San Miguel County.
 It sits atop Wrights Mesa, bordered by Naturita Canyon to the southwest and Maverick Draw to the northeast.
 Colorado State Highway 145 passes through the community, leading northwest 10 mi to Naturita and southeast 9 mi to Norwood.

 The Redvale CDP has an area of 12.1 km2, all land.
 The community is in the watershed of the San Miguel River, leading northwest to the Dolores River which flows into the Colorado River in Utah.

 Demographics

 The United States Census Bureau initially defined the Redvale CDP for the United States Census 2010.